awslabs/aws-greengrass-labs-node-red-app-cli/README.md

 * AWS IoT Greengrass and its prerequisites [Install the AWS IoT Greengrass Core software](https://docs.aws.amazon.com/greengrass/v2/developerguide/install-greengrass-core-v2.html)
 * NodeJS compatible with the Node-RED version (eg Node 12 for Node-RED 2.x) installed on the host [NodeJS downloads](https://nodejs.org/en/download/). `nvm` and similar tools are not supported.
 * If you run Node-RED as a container, install the Docker engine [Install Docker engine](https://docs.docker.com/engine/install/)
+* A deployment containing one of the Node-RED Greengrass components https://github.com/awslabs/aws-greengrass-labs-nodered or https://github.com/awslabs/aws-greengrass-labs-nodered-docker and their dependencies https://github.com/awslabs/aws-greengrass-labs-nodered-auth and https://github.com/awslabs/aws-greengrass-labs-secretsmanagerclient

 ## Installation

-You can run this tool via `npx` or clone the repo and run locally.
+You can run this tool via `npx` or by cloning the repo locally.

 ### npx